thindil/steamsky-site/index.md

 -- layout: default
--- title: Steam Sky | Roguelike in a sky with steampunk theme Steam Sky is an open source roguelike with a steampunk setting.
+-- title: Steam Sky | Roguelike in a sky with steampunk theme

+**IMPORTANT The game page was moved to [https://thindil.itch.io/steam-sky](https://thindil.itch.io/steam-sky) This page is now archived and can contains outdated informations about the game.**

+Steam Sky is an open source roguelike with a steampunk setting.
 You are a commander of a flying ship, as leader you will be traveling across floating bases, engaging in combat, trading goods etc. The game is more strategy